randsleadershipslack/documents-and-resources/code-of-conduct.md

 Should you catch yourself behaving disrespectfully, or be confronted as such, listen intently, own up to your words and actions, and apologize accordingly.
 No one is perfect, and even well-intentioned people make mistakes.
 What matters is how you handle them and that you avoid repeating them in the future.
 We are here to learn.

 ## Consequences

-Recurring issues:

-* Disrespectful behavior outside this community by active members may be considered a violation of this code of conduct at the discretion of the Administrators.

 If you are unable to resolve a situation peacefully, please refer to our [Incident Process](https://github.com/randsleadershipslack/documents-and-resources/blob/master/incident-process.md) and choose a course of action that suits the situation.